clcorrigan/SwissTPH-drug-classification/README.md

 - It starts by reading the information in the freetext category and storing it in a variable freetext_entry (also called ft_entry)
 - It takes this information and then cleans the string and splits it into a list of strings, with each option on the list representing one of the drugs in the list.
 - Then it looks through this list, and for any option that is also included in either the list of single select drugs or the list of multi-select drugs, it updates the patient data to represent those datatypes.
+- This program includes a call to the selectData.py program (below), which is necessary because it needs to know which categories to look for when sorting the drug data.

 **Common Bugs**